gelles-brandeis/tapqir/docs/source/install/windows.rst

       $ CUDA_VISIBLE_DEVICES=1 tapqir-gui

    to run Tapqir on the second GPU.
-You can use these two commends in two different Ubuntu windows, so that you can process data in twwo separate Tapqir runs at the same time.
+You can use these two commands in two different Ubuntu windows, so that you can process data in two separate Tapqir runs at the same time.